In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 Like Ralf Schumacher before him, Pedro de la Rosa also possessed a strong reputation in the junior formulas.

-He went on to end the campaign in eighth place thanks to his second-place finish in monsoon conditions during the season finale at Fuji Speedway.
+De la Rosa ended the campaign in eighth place, thanks to his second-place finish in the dramatic season finale at Fuji Speedway.

-This included six wins which allowed the Spaniard to cruise to the Drivers’ Championship on 82 points; for context, second placed driver Takuya Kurosawa only managed to score 28 points.
+For context, second placed Takuya Kurosawa only managed to score 28 points.

-That same year, he also won the Japanese Grand Touring Car Championship (JGTC) alongside Michael Krumm for Team TOM’s; making de la Rosa one of only four drivers to date to have won the Formula Nippon and JGTC titles in the same year.
+That same year, he also won the Japanese Grand Touring Car Championship (JGTC) alongside Michael Krumm for Team TOM’s.
+This allowed De la Rosa to join an exclusive club.

-De la Rosa received backing from Repsol in 1998 and became the test driver for Jordan, before landing a full-time seat with Arrows for 1999.
+This success saw him receive backing from Repsol in 1998 and became the test driver for Jordan.
+He then landed an F1 drive with Arrows for the 1999 season.

-His two-years with the team were hampered by unreliability and a lack of stability within the team and could only managed three sixth place finishes.
+His two years with the team were hampered by unreliability and a lack of stability within the team.
+Despite this, he still managed three sixth place finishes.

 53) Pedro de la Rosa 🇪🇸(Catalonia/2000's only) #F1in2000